The housing provision targets set out in the London Plan are defined in terms of total net housing supply, comprising three components:

 In 2015/16, the latest year for which data is available, the total net housing supply in London was 38,553, comprising 32,919 conventional completions, 4,564 non-conventional completions and 1,070 long-term empty homes returning to use.

-The conventional component of total housing supply is reported by the GLA to DCLG who publish it as part of their national statistics on the ‘Net supply of housing’.
+The conventional component of total housing supply is reported by the GLA to MHCLG who publish it as part of their national statistics on the ‘Net supply of housing’.

 London Housing Strategy

-The GLA funds the majority of affordable housing supply in London, and publishes statistics on its own programme on a monthly and annual basis, with a much shorter time lag than DCLG.
-The most recent GLA statistics show that in 2016/17 there were 4,934 affordable homes supplied in London with GLA funding.
-The DCLG total for 2016/17, taking into account homes funded from other sources, will be published in winter 2017.
+The GLA funds the majority of affordable housing supply in London, and publishes its own statistics on its programme on a monthly and annual basis, with a shorter time lag than MHCLG.
+The most recent GLA statistics show that in 2017/18 there were 12,526 affordable homes started in London with GLA funding, and 5,355 completed.
+The MHCLGs total for 2017/18, taking into account homes funded from other sources, will be published in winter 2018.